n-stefan/diabloblazor/README.md

 IDE: latest Visual Studio Community 2019 Preview with the Web Compiler extension installed.

-When running locally, make sure you have:
+When running locally, make sure that:
-- Compiled site.scss with Web Compiler
+- Web Compiler has compiled site.scss
-- Restored client-side libraries with LibMan
+- LibMan has restored client-side libraries